GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/containership.md

 This application will deploy following containers:

-openldap-init
+- openldap-init
-openldap
+- openldap
-keyrotation
+- keyrotation
-oxAuth
+- oxAuth
-oxTrust
+- oxTrust
-nginx
+- nginx

-Managing Public Domain:
+## Managing Public Domain

 Add CNAME record to domain, the value should be the gluu-nginx DNS entry.